ECCV20/PMMs/README.md

 # Prototype Mixture Models
+This code is used for ECCV2020 submission.
+For full version of PMMs, please refer to [https://github.com/Yang-Bob/PMMs](https://github.com/Yang-Bob/PMMs).

 Anonymous code for ECCV20 "Prototype Mixture Models for Few-shot Semantic Segmentation", paper id 700.

 PMMs architecture: